-The Epiphany holiday celebrates two critical events, the visitation of the Magi and the confirmation of Jesus being the son of God through His baptism.
+The Epiphany holiday celebrates two critical events: the visitation of the Magi and the confirmation of Jesus’s being the son of God through His baptism.

 History of Epiphany Holiday

-As time went by, the Western church separated the feasts and commemorated the Visitation of the Magi on the Epiphany holiday on January 6.
+As time passed, the Western church separated the feasts and commemorated the Visitation of the Magi on the Epiphany holiday on January 6.
 Meanwhile, the Eastern church celebrates Christ’s baptism on Theophany, which has become one of the holiest feast days of the liturgical calendar.

 Different Practices of Epiphany Holiday